 Of the 30 required credits for the major, students may take a maximum of 12 credits abroad, no more than 6 of which may be upper-division credits.
 Likewise, students may earn a maximum of 6 credits for the major through summer school.
 However, at least 18 credits, including The Study and Writing of History and 6 of the upper-division credits, must be taken at Boston College during the regular academic year.

 The History minor requires six courses worth at least 18 credits.
 It begins with the two Core courses in history and concludes with two upper-division electives (numbered HIST4001–4962) worth at least 6 credits.
 In between, students can choose two other courses (worth at least 6 credits) freely from among the Department’s offerings.
-Because many Core courses emphasize Europe, students minoring in history are strongly encouraged to take at least one LAMA history course.
+History minors are strongly encouraged to take at least one LAMA history course.
 Advanced placement credit cannot be used to satisfy minor requirements, but students who have fulfilled the History Core through advanced placement may substitute two electives (worth at least 6 credits) in order to complete the required six courses.

 Beginning with the Class of 2024, the History minor will consist of five courses worth a total of 15 credits: four electives, of which at least two should be 4000-level advanced electives, plus one LAMA history course at either the 2000- or 4000-level.
+(Conversely, students who have taken a majority of LAMA courses should take a class in US or European history).
 Core courses will no longer satisfy minor requirements.

 Information for First-Year Majors and Non-Majors